ClivanL/RunWeatherRun/README.md

 ## Sads:
 - Did plan, but plan didn't materialise due to API issues
 - Plan was not comprehensive enough to allow for adding in additional features, adding more features required shifting state declarations in the different levels
+- Passing down values from parent to child components was inconsistent, passing down props, useContext

 ## How I could have done better:
 - Plan better, define re-usable functions earlier and export them, have functions that are less specific so that they are reusable